Magento SEO Full Guide: Features, Tips, and Best Practices

 4. Integrate SEO Extensions

-1. Implement An SEO-Friendly URL Structure
+1. Implement an SEO-Friendly URL Structure

 Implementing an SEO-friendly URL structure allows you to incorporate relevant keywords for your product or category pages to position them on search engines.
+For example, you can use this structure for your product, category, and sub-category pages:

 • Product page: Your domain name/category-sub-category/product-name/